Snake bites and avoidance

 - Don't interfere with the bite wound in any way.

-- Don’t wash the wound in Australia where swabs of the venom are used for identifying the snake and antivenom required.
+- Australian snake bite guidelines advise against washing the wound as swabs of the venom are used for identifying the snake and antivenom required [6].

-- Don’t give aspirin or other anti-inflammatory type painkillers (NSAID) as these can worsen bleeding.
+- Don't give aspirin or other anti-inflammatory type painkillers as these can worsen bleeding.

-- Don’t use antivenom unless there are facilities and expertise to manage the likely anaphylactic shock (severe allergic reaction).
+- Don't use antivenom unless there are facilities and expertise to manage any severe allergic reactions.

 Spitting cobras

-Can project a jet of venom about 1m, usually aimed to the eyes.
-This produces a painful conjunctivitis with spasm of the eyelids and intense eye watering.
-Treatment should initially be irrigation with plenty of clean water and evacuation to hospital.
+These can project a jet of venom about one metre, usually aimed to the eyes.
+This can be extremely painful with spasm of the eyelids and intense eye watering.
+Treatment should initially be washing with plenty of clean water and evacuation to hospital.

 Resources